|BRJ Front Page||See all Essays||Send a Comment|

 For "his/hers" (possessive/genitive): "eir" (pronounced: air)

 OK, I hear you.
-It just doesn't sound English.
+There's something wrong; it just doesn't sound English.
 Let's simplify slightly:

 For "he/she": "e" (pronounced: ee)